bsstahl/CognitiveInheritance/Posts/the-critical-c-s-of-microservices-5of6-competencies.md

 #### Next Up - Coalescence

-In the final article of this series we will look at **Coalescence** and how we should work to bring all of the data together for our operations & support engineers.
+In the final article of this series we will look at {PostLink:critical-cs-of-microservices-6of6-coalescence|Coalescence} and how we should work to bring all of the data together for our operations & support engineers.